Limited functionality available

 11.1 If a member of Deloitte staff believes you are a client or business contact who may be interested in our thought leadership or marketing campaigns, we may use your information from time to time to inform you by letter, telephone, email and other electronic methods, about similar products and services (including those of third parties) which may be of interest to you.

-11.2 You may, at any time, request a change to your marketing preferences by following the instructions in communications from us or contacting us in the way described in paragraph 12.1 below.
+11.2 You may, at any time, withdraw your consent or request a change to your marketing preferences by following the instructions in communications from us or contacting us in the way described in paragraph 12.1 below.

 12 Right to complain